g33kme/pquery/README.md

 # PQuery
 PQuery is a simple PHP Wrapper for HTML/jQuery AJAX forms and links.
 Easy to use in your HTML views or templates.

 You can also use PQuery for HTML Forms and Links to update content on your loaded page via AJAX.
+You can simply inject content with forms and links to your HTML content.

+You can also use PQuery as server side form validator.

 ## 1. Installation: PQuery